mashalwaq/100-days-of-code/log.md

 ### Day 2: June 27, Tuesday
 **Today's Progress**: More HTML stuff that I've merged on my blogpost for Day 1 https://wordpress.com/post/mashalwaq.wordpress.com/34

+### Feb 21, Tuesday
+**Today's Progress**: Back at it and at score 164.
+Manipulate Arrays With unshift
+.unshift() works exactly like .push(), but instead of adding the element at the end of the array, unshift() adds the element at the beginning of the array.